smallporridge/WebUltron/README.md

-# WebUltron
+# Ultron

-This is the official repo for "WebUltron: An Ultimate Retriever on Webpages under the Model-centric Paradigm".
+This is the official repo for "Ultron: An Ultimate Retriever on Corpus with a Model-based Indexer".

 ## Quick Tour

-In this work, we propose WebUltron, an ultimate retriever on webpages under the model-centric paradigm, which is built on generative language models with a transformer-based encoder-decoder structure.
+In this work, we propose Ultron, an ultimate retriever on webpages under the model-centric paradigm, which is built on generative language models with a transformer-based encoder-decoder structure.
 Specifically, we regard document retrieval as a sequence-to-sequence task, which is fed with a query and is asked to output a docid.
 The comparison among Sparse Retrieval, Dense Retrieval, and WebUltron is visualized as follows:

 <img src="./figures/model_image.png" width="100%">